Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

 1. Wait until the console indicates that the node has shut down.

-1. From a remote system that has access to the management plane, use IPMI tool to power off `ncn-m001`.
+1. (`external#`) From a remote system that has access to the management plane, power off `ncn-m001`.

     ```bash
-    remote$ ipmitool -I lanplus -U $USERNAME -E -H NCN-M001_BMC_HOSTNAME chassis power status
+    ipmitool -I lanplus -U "${USERNAME}" -E -H NCN-M001_BMC_HOSTNAME chassis power status
-    remote$ ipmitool -I lanplus -U $USERNAME -E -H NCN-M001_BMC_HOSTNAME chassis power off
+    ipmitool -I lanplus -U "${USERNAME}" -E -H NCN-M001_BMC_HOSTNAME chassis power off
-    remote$ ipmitool -I lanplus -U $USERNAME -E -H NCN-M001_BMC_HOSTNAME chassis power status
+    ipmitool -I lanplus -U "${USERNAME}" -E -H NCN-M001_BMC_HOSTNAME chassis power status
     ```

     **CAUTION:** The modular coolant distribution unit \(MDCU\) in a liquid-cooled HPE Cray EX2000 cabinet (also referred to as a Hill or TDS cabinet) typically receives power from its management cabinet PDUs.
-If the system includes an EX2000 cabinet, **do not power off** the management cabinet PDUs, Powering off the MDCU will cause an emergency power off \(EPO\) of the cabinet and may result in data loss or equipment damage.
+If the system includes an EX2000 cabinet, then **do not power off** the management cabinet PDUs.
+Powering off the MDCU will cause an emergency power off \(EPO\) of the cabinet and may result in data loss or equipment damage.

-1. (Optional) If a liquid-cooled EX2000 cabinet is not receiving MCDU power from this management cabinet, power off the PDU circuit breakers or disconnect the PDUs from facility power and follow lockout/tagout procedures for the site.
+1. (Optional) If a liquid-cooled EX2000 cabinet is not receiving MCDU power from this management cabinet, then power off the PDU circuit breakers or disconnect the PDUs from facility power and follow lock out/tag out procedures for the site.

-## Next Step
+## Next step

 Return to [System Power Off Procedures](System_Power_Off_Procedures.md) and continue with next step.